-James Painter is Head of the Journalism Fellowship Programme.
+James Painter is a Research Associate at the Reuters Institute.
 He first came to the RISJ as the BBC Journalist Fellow in 2006 and was subsequently a Visiting Fellow at the Institute.
 During that time he wrote the RISJ Challenge, Counter-Hegemonic News: A Case Study of Al-Jazeera English and Telesur.

-James teaches the MSc module on the media and the environment at the School of Geography, Oxford University.
-He has carried out several consultancies in recent years for Oxfam, UNDP, Conservation International and other organisations on the impact of climate change in Latin America and South East Asia.
+James also teaches the MSc module on the media and the environment at the School of Geography, Oxford University.
+He has carried out several consultancies for Oxfam, UNDP, Conservation International and other organisations on the impact of climate change in Latin America and South East Asia.

 James joined the BBC World Service in 1992, and worked as head of the Spanish American Service, head of the BBC Miami office, and Executive Editor Americas.
 Prior to joining the BBC, he was a correspondent in Bolivia for four years working for various media in the UK and USA, including the BBC, Reuters, the Independent and the Christian Science Monitor.
 He has published, or contributed to, several books and articles on Latin America, particularly on the drugs trade, Bolivia and Central America, and Latin American media issues